phouse512/blog/_posts/2017-01-14-useful-tools-1-mypy.markdown

 the [mypy home page][homepage] as it explains a lot of the motivations and reasoning for mypy.
 Just for documentation, the [mypy documentation][docs] are incredibly helpful as well.

+If you use mypy and have had good experiences with it, I would love to hear about it!

 [docs]: http://mypy.readthedocs.io/en/latest/index.html
 [homepage]: http://www.mypy-lang.org/